Southampton Arts Film Program: 20 / 20 / 20

 Breakout PRODUCER WORKSHOPS

-FALL 2014: Producers pitch projects, breakdown scripts, evaluate project value in the marketplace, create high, medium, and low budgets, explore foreign financing, casting, approaching agents, etc., while learning in-depth, detailed processes and approaches for negotiation and working with writers and directors.
+WINTER/SPRING 2015: Producers pitch projects, breakdown scripts, evaluate project value in the marketplace, create high, medium, and low budgets, explore foreign financing, casting, approaching agents, etc., while learning in-depth, detailed processes and approaches for negotiation and working with writers and directors.

 WHERE: STONY BROOK MANHATTAN